Tag Archives: 2019 Films

 Kitbull-2019 (USA)

-Any animal abuse in the film makes my stomach turn and the beginning turned me off as I anticipated giving the piece a low rating.
+Any animal abuse in the film makes my stomach turn, and the beginning turned me off as I anticipated giving the piece a low rating.

 Instead, Kitbull results in a marvelous experience as a darling and compassionate story of the relationship between a kind cat and a suffering dog.

-The sobering reality that so much animal abuse still exists in the world is both mind-blowing and cruel reality.
+The sobering reality that so much animal abuse still exists in the world is a both mind-blowing and cruel reality.
 Grade: A

 Daughter-2019 (Czech Republic)

-The father appears to be either sick and recovered, or to have died (unclear is if the story is told via flashbacks).
+The father appears to be either sick and recovered, or to have died (unclear if the story is told via flashbacks).
 The frequent pained expressions of both characters as they yearn to rewind the clock and treasure moments of the past, both of hardships and joy, are lessons that every viewer can appreciate and relate to.

 The misshapen ceramic figures and the facial movements, especially the blinking eyes, do much to elicit an emotional reaction from the audience.
 Grade: B+